karinajfarfan/Animal-Trading-Cards/README.md

 4. edit the key characteristics
 5. edit the informational paragraph

-Style the page
-Try to recreate the design-prototype.jpg.
-You'll need to modify card.html to include attribute and use selectors to specify the elements you want to style.

-The CSS must apply these styles to match the design prototype.
+### The CSS must apply these styles to match the design prototype:

 1. link your stylesheet styles.css to the HTML or else your CSS will not be applied
 2. give the intersting facts <div> a CSS class of animal-info